-What about the second part, "Have seen a great light"?
+What about the second part, "Have seen a great light."
 Well, if you were walking in darkness and you suddenly saw a great light, what would you do?
-(Allow the kids to respond.)

 You would run toward it just as fast as you could!
 Finally, a way out of the darkness!